scmacdon/AWSTracker/Readme.md

 ![AWS Tracking Application](images/newtrack1.png)

-After a user logs into the system, they can perform these operations:
+After a user logs into the system, they can perform these tasks:

 + Enter a new item into the system
 + View all active items